 #4 Listen to Music

+Don’t let your legs get all the glory.
 Adding a little arm pump to your walk helps increase your speed and your heart rate.
 Don’t be shy — let those arms fly.

 #6 Add in Intervals

 Just like you would during a HIIT workout or run, challenge yourself to walk as fast as you possibly can for a short distance and then slow down to recover for 15 to 30 seconds.
 Repeat at least ten times to create an afterburn effect where you’ll burn extra calories for up to 24 hours.
+Research shows walking at various speeds burns up to 20% more calories than keeping a consistent pace!

 #7 Activate Muscle-mind Connection

+Did you know that you can get more out of your workout just by being intentional with your movements?
 Focus on pushing off the balls of your feet, squeezing your glutes, and engaging your hamstring every time you step.
 The more muscles you can activate on each stride, the more effort (or calories) your body will use.

-#8 Top it Off With a Stretch
+#10 Top it Off With a Stretch

 Prep your muscles for your next workout and end your walk with a stretch.
-Stretching is key to help release any muscle tension, reduce your chance of injury, improve your posture, manage stress, promote circulation and enable your muscles to work more effectively.
+Stretching is key to helping release any muscle tension, reduce your chance of injury, improve your posture, manage stress, promote circulation and enable your muscles to work more effectively.

 Live Your Best Life and Add Walking to Your Routine